 Ring lights expose every part of the subject and separate them from the background.
 The go-to for most photographers is to set up lights in front of their subject.
 This always seems like the obvious choice.

 For the most part, it is.
 But you have to remember that ring lights are very bright and tend to not have a diffuser.

-Keep in mind that light coloured products will have a bit of a harder time being photographed by the lights.
-This is because it can cause lots of blown out highlights.
+Ring lights are good for product photography, but keep in mind that it is harder to take photos of a brightly colored product.
+This is because they can cause lots of blown-out highlights.
 Try to underexpose by a few notches.

-If you’re finding that the ring light isn’t enough, you can add an overhead light for extra fill.
+If you’re finding that the ring light isn’t enough, you can use an overhead light for extra fill.

-Quite a few octagonal softboxes come with an adjustable head that allows you to tilt the light downwards.
-Pair that with a tall tripod and you have the overhead lighting arrangement.
+Quite a few octagonal softboxes come with an adjustable head.
+They allow you to tilt the light downwards.
+Pair that with a tall tripod, and you have the overhead illumination setup.

-This is great for moody shots of darker products, creating an edgy and maybe even ambiguous look.
-I often see this lighting arrangement used for high-end wine bottles.
+This is great for moody shots of darker products.
+You can create an edgy and even an ambiguous look.
+I often see this arrangement used for high-end wine bottles.